Ninjasafd/AR-Ecommerce-Project/README.md

 - **AR Platform:** AR.js with A-Frame (web-based AR)
 - **Social Media APIs:** Facebook/Instagram API (considering TikTok or other e-commerce platforms for integration)

+## Technical Details
+The application will be developed using AR.js and A-Frame for AR functionality, with 3D models created in Unity (may change because it's weird on my computer).
+Social media integration will be done using the above APIs, allowing for sharing across users and platforms.
+Depending on progress, I may build a backend based on Node.js and MongoDB, which can manage user data for metrics/analysis.

+## User Experience
+Users initiate the AR experience by clicking a link.
+They can then interact with virtual products, exploring features and customization options.
+After the interaction, users are prompted to share their experience on social media, further enhancing brand exposure and engagement.
+I may also track other metrics that measure engagement, such as time spent looking on a page, clicks or rotations of a model, and

+## User Study
+TBD

 ## Sources/Citations
 - Rauschnabel, P. A., & Javornik, A. (2016).
 Augmented reality marketing: How mobile AR-apps can improve brands through inspiration.
 In Augmented Reality for Marketing (pp. 219-233).
 Springer, Cham.
 - Javornik, A. (2016).
 Exploring the Use of Augmented Reality for Brand Experiences.
 Computers in Human Behavior.